The breakthrough was not letting AI run infrastructure.

 Some boundaries should stay visible.

-AI should not silently choose production targets.
+The assistant should not silently choose production targets.
 It should not bypass dry-run paths.
 It should not treat a passing local check as proof that a live environment is healthy.
 It should not turn "the plan looks reasonable" into "the change is safe."

 Infrastructure has too many hidden dependencies for that kind of confidence.